Edited by: Keri Stooksbury

 Do note that each of these lounges has different entry rules, though.
 Some will only allow entry when flying a specific airline, some allow guests, and others only allow the primary cardholder to enter the lounge.
-This affects how we value each lounge, so we’ll give you a breakdown of the 8 different lounge networks below and assign each their own value.
+This affects how we value each lounge, so we’ll give you a breakdown of the various different lounge networks below and assign each their own value.

 Even cooler, each of these lounges takes a cue from its locale.
 For example, if you’re at the LaGuardia Centurion Lounge, you’ll find local New York craft beer at the bar and food curated by a local chef.
 Likewise, at the Dallas-Fort Worth Centurion Lounge, you can often find BBQ at the buffet.
 Since each Centurion Lounge has such a unique feel, you’ll undoubtedly want to visit them all.

 Make sure to have your Amex Business Platinum card, government-issued ID, and valid boarding pass in-hand when entering a Centurion Lounge as you’ll need them to enter.
 Amex Business Platinum cardholders can bring up to 2 guests into the lounge with them per visit after spending $75,000 in a calendar year.
 Additional guests cost $50 per day for adults and $30 for children ages 2-17.

 We value Centurion Lounge access at $250 for anyone that travels with moderate frequency.
 Many U.S. hubs already have Centurion Lounges, and more are in the process of being built worldwide, so there’s no doubt that you can use them at least a few times per year.
 This perk is worth even more if you have a Centurion Lounge at your home airport or somewhere you travel to and from frequently.